MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/india/apac-ind-gst-troubleshooting-records-fields-not-showing-gstr-report.md

 ---
 # required metadata

-title: Records and fields don't appear on the GSTR report
+title: Records and fields don't show on the GSTR report
-description: This article provides troubleshooting information that can help when records and fields don't appear on the GSTR report.
+description: Provides troubleshooting information that can help when records and fields don't appear on the GSTR report.
 author: yungu
-ms.date: 10/03/2022
+ms.date: 11/01/2022
-ms.topic: article
 ms.prod:

 ms.technology: